Merton Russell-Cotes: Royal Bath Hotel

-He moved to Bournemouth in 1876 with his wife Annie.
+He moved to Bournemouth, Hampshire (now Dorset) in 1876 with his wife Annie.
 Soon after this, they bought the Bath Hotel.
 They quickly enlarged the hotel and renamed it the Royal Bath Hotel because the Prince of Wales had stayed there in 1856.

 Civic activities

 Russell-Cotes was elected to the Board of Commissioners in 1883 and fought hard to enhance the town's reputation as a health resort.
 He called for a direct railway link from Brockenhurst to Bournemouth to avoid having to change trains at Ringwood.
 He also campaigned for 'Undercliff Drive' to enable invalids to take a carriage drive beside the sea.

 When Bournemouth became a borough in 1890, he presented the mace—a replica of that presented to Wolverhampton by Queen Elizabeth I.